 How might I use project custom properties

-A project custom property can be used for reporting, to trigger and populate extensibility actions and workflow, and to override blueprint level properties.
+You can use a project custom property for reporting, to trigger and populate extensibility actions and workflow, and to override blueprint level properties.

 Adding a custom property to a deployment allows you to use the value in the user interface or to retrieve it using the API so that you can generate reports.

 Extensibility can also use a custom property for an extensibility subscription.
-For more information about extensibility, see Learn more about extending and automating application lifecycles with extensibility.
+For more information about extensibility, see How to extend and automate application lifecycles with extensibility.

 A blueprint might have a particular property value that you want to change for a project.
-You can provide an alternative name and value.
+You can provide an alternative name and value as a custom property.